dotnet/dotnet-docker/samples/dotnetapp/push-image-to-acr.md

 ## Pull the Image from Another Device

-Next, you can pull the image from another device.
+You can pull the image from another device.
 You need to `docker login` to ACR before you can pull the image, just like was described previously.

 You need to update the path locations, registry, and user names to the ones you are using.

-You can use one of the same techniques shown earlier, logon with a clear password on the commandline, as shown in the following command.
+You can use one of the same techniques shown earlier or logon with a clear password on the commandline, as shown in the following command.

-Login to registry:

 ```console
 docker login richlander.azurecr.io -u richlander --password thepassword